Hayden-Cao/Bash-Scripts-on-Docker/README.md

 This will make sure the setup_sim.sh script is executable

-## **Step 4:** Make two other scripts one to run/start the simulation and the other to rerun
+## **Step 4:** Make the remaining scripts

-I named the script to run the simulation run_sim.sh
-Enter the command
+I named the script to run/open the simulation run_sim.sh.
+This will not run a node that will be in the rerun_sim.sh script Enter the command

 ```bash